 The protest also received different reactions online with many expressing that the protesters only prove that exercising can be done without gyms and fitness facilities.
 Amped Fitness owner Travis Labazzo spoke to WFLA last week clarifying that these protests were staged to support employees relying on gyms as their source of livelihood as well as his clients who need gyms for their “sanity.”

-On local shores, Rowena Walters, president of the International Federation of Bodybuilding and Fitness (IFBB) Philippines, has appealed to the Inter-Agency Task Force for Management of Infectious Diseases on May 1 to reconsider its decision in excluding the fitness industry from the list of establishments that are allowed to reopen during the ECQ and GCQ.
+On local shores, Rowena Walters, president of the International Federation of Bodybuilding and Fitness (IFBB) Philippines, has appealed to the Inter-Agency Task Force for Management of Infectious Diseases on May 1, 2020 to reconsider its decision in excluding the fitness industry from the list of establishments allowed to reopen during ECQ and GCQ.
 According to Walters, the IFBB Philippines’ appeal wasn’t intended to undermine the national government’s efforts to manage this crisis but to represent the collective voice of more than 1,000 gym owners and more than 10,000 trainers and workers who were displaced due to the continued business closure.